-This story was published on March 4, 2011, before last year's University of Kentucky men's basketball team was playing in the SEC tournament.
-Much of this information is still relevant but keep in mind that this story has not been updated for the 2012 NCAA tournament.
+This story was published on March 4, 2011, before that year's University of Kentucky men's basketball team was playing in the SEC tournament.
+Much of this information is still relevant but keep in mind that this story has not been updated for the 2014 NCAA tournament.
 Call ahead before making plans.

 For the UK men's basketball squad, it's been good to be the home team this year.
 Legions of fans have cheered them on to a perfect Rupp Arena record.

 But what of fans elsewhere, the Wildcat diaspora, if you will?

 Even though the Cats have faltered away from their home court this year, their adoring supporters haven't.
 Alumni across the country, and even around the world, cheer on the blue and white with vigor.

 Here's a sampling of bars across the country (and one overseas) where you can proudly wear your UK apparel on game days as you travel, scream for the Cats as loud as you want and not be looked at as if you were a blue-clad fool.
 (Use an interactive map of the bars.)

 It comes just in time for Sunday's away game against Tennessee (we even tracked down two Wildcat dens deep in Volunteer country: Knoxville) and the start of the SEC Tournament next week.

 Web sites are generally for the bar or restaurant but sometimes are for the alumni chapter.
 To see even more clubs, go to Ukalumni.net, click on "Clubs, groups & young alums" and then click on "Find a club in your area."

 Mr. Pockets Sports Bar, 516 N. Sepulveda Blvd., Manhattan Beach (suburb of Los Angeles).
 Mrpockets.com.